 May, L. (2018).
 On the road: spatiality and emergent storytelling in #vanlife. #MINA2018: Towards a Theory & Practice of Smart Storytelling, Melbourne, Australia.

 May, L., & McKissack, F. (2017).
 Running with the dead: Speedruns and generative rupture in Left for Dead 1 and 2.
-DiGRA (Digital Games Research Association) 2017, Melbourne, Australia.
+DiGRA Annual Conference 2017, Melbourne, Australia.

 May, L. (2016).
-Building the apocalypseScreen Studies Association of Australia and Aotearoa New Zealand conference, Victoria University of Wellington, Wellington.
+Building the apocalypseScreen Studies Association of Australia and Aotearoa New Zealand conference, Victoria University of Wellington, Wellington, New Zealand.

 May, L. (2015).
 History at the front lines of the zombie apocalypse: DayZ players and their strategies of narrative emergenceGame Research Lab Spring Seminar: Adult Play, University of Tampere.
 Tampere, Finland.